d6o/Gorganizer/README.md

 Gorganizer is a Go program inspired by [Bhrigu Srivastava][bhrigu123] [Classifier Project][classifier].

-The Gorganizer goal is to be a perfect tool providing a stupidly easy to use and fast program to organize your files based on its extension.
+The Gorganizer's goal is to be a perfect tool providing a stupidly easy-to-use and fast program to organize your files based on its extension.

 [bhrigu123]: https://github.com/bhrigu123
 [classifier]: https://github.com/bhrigu123/classifier